ki3ani/ki3ani/README.md

 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

 ## 🔭 I'm currently working on
+- Business Information Technology Student

 - Backend development

 ## 🌱 I'm currently learning

-- Business Information Technology Student
+- Backend development
 - Machine Learning and Data Visualization
 - API and Database Design